pachun/react-native-use-app-lifecycle/README.md

 ## Contributing

-PRs are exciting 🤟 Bump the version number in `package.json` and open some.
+PRs are exciting 🤟 Bump the version number in `package.json` and open one.

 - Please do not submit AI generated pull requests.
 - Please keep coverage at or above where it is when you clone the repo (`yarn test --collectCoverage`).